A Note on Sources and Methodology

 The Smithsonian’s National Portrait Gallery had invited artist Amy Sherald — best known for her 2018 portrait of Michelle Obama — to mount “American Sublime,” what would have been the first solo exhibition by a contemporary Black artist in the gallery’s history.
 The exhibition included Trans Forming Liberty, her painting of a Black transgender woman posed as the Statue of Liberty.

-The Smithsonian proposed exhibiting the painting alongside a video of people reacting to it from varying perspectives.
+The Smithsonian discussed removing the painting, and Secretary Bunch proposed a video presenting varying perspectives on trans visibility — a video the artist understood as a replacement for the painting, and the institution later characterized as an accompaniment.
 Sherald withdrew the entire exhibition in July 2025.
 In her letter to Smithsonian Secretary Lonnie G. Bunch III, she wrote that she had “entered into this collaboration in good faith, believing that the institution shared a commitment to presenting work that reflects the full, complex truth of American life,” and that “the conditions no longer support the integrity of the work as conceived.”
 She told the New York Times that the proposed video “would have opened up for debate the value of trans visibility” — and that she was opposed to that.

 The Smithsonian is not a hostile institution.
 It proposed the video from a position of institutional anxiety rather than ideological agreement with the executive order.
 That is the point.
 The mechanism of erasure in 2025 does not require malice; it requires the institution to place a condition on recognition.
 The condition the Smithsonian placed on Sherald’s work — that the painting’s subject’s legitimacy as a human being be framed as a discussable question — is structurally identical to the condition the Royal Academy’s silence placed on Solomon in 1873.
 The institution extends acknowledgment while requiring the artist to accept that the terms of that acknowledgment include the debatability of their subject’s right to exist.
 Both artists refused.
 Both paid a price.